Client contact: +44 330 818 3103 [email protected]

 UX writing: specificities

 We do not write the texts of a mobile application in the same way as the chapter of a book.
-For what?
+Why not?
 Because the readers of the two media behave very differently.
 Indeed, the screens make reading more complicated.
-The Internet user may be bothered by a reflection, pop-ups, notifications...
-His concentration is disturbed.
+The internet user may be bothered by a reflection, pop-ups, notifications... their concentration is disturbed.

 🔍 To avoid this harm to our customers, we test their user interface.
 If you too would like to benefit from an audit, discover our offers.

 These constraints also apply to digital equipment installed in public places.
 Tactile, interactive or video kiosks are no exception.
-The user must, in addition, ignore the noise and the movements that surround him to concentrate on his interaction with the machine.
+The user must, in addition, ignore the noise and the movements that surround them to concentrate on their interaction with the machine.
 The task is not easy.
 Writing the texts of digital solutions really requires a specific approach.

 What are the benefits of UX writing?

 Specifying or confirming an action, providing information or instructions… These exchanges with the user, throughout their journey, considerably improve their experience.
-This is the primary objective of the UX Writer.
-Moving from one stage to another, in the user journey (called consumer journey), requires improving interactions with the consumer by creating a coherent dialogue.
+This is the primary objective of the UX writer.
+Moving from one stage to another, in the user journey, requires improving interactions with the consumer by creating a coherent dialogue.
 To do this, it is necessary to optimize:

 • usability;